heecheon92/MPI/README.md

 ```

-Once the basic environments are setup, the mpi program can be executed.
+Once the basic environments are setup, the mpi program can be executed (From master cluster).
 Methods are as follows:
 ```
     mpirun -np 1 (no. of cores) -hosts master,client (identities in /etc/hosts) ./mpi_executable
     mpirun -np 1 (no. of cores) ./mpi_executable # Running on the master cluster only.